UM student supports and how to find them

 The Pharmacy in UMSU University Centre offers health care products, prescription medication and personal protective equipment.

 The Health and Wellness Office is available to all UM students and provides information and support for health and well-being.
+Check out Healthy U – a group of student volunteers who support UM students with their health and wellness.

 The Sexual Violence Resource Centre (SVRC) is open for services by phone and email.
 UM students, staff and community members who are seeking information on sexual violence, or who are seeking support regarding an experience of sexual violence are encouraged to contact SVRC staff.